adamzap/landslide/src/landslide/themes/leaverou/slides_en.md

 In order to make a presentation application that could replace conventional applications such as MS PowerPoint or Impress OO I looked for presentations that can be viewable by a browser.

-I found this presentation (and also other available) based on HTML5/CSS3.
+I found this presentation (and also others availables) based on HTML5/CSS3.
 This presentation is quite simple to use for someone who knows a little coding to HTML.
 However, for a novice or a person reluctant to programming, I looked for a better solution to compose the presentation slides.